• Home

 If you like offbeat towns, you’ll love Jerome, AZ.
 It’s home to a Claymation-esque museum and a massive stockpile of rusted out cars, among other unusual things – oh, and the town is purported to be haunted.
 It’s a quintessential road trip stop and an easy day trip from Phoenix, too.

-Filed Under: Arizona, North America, Off the Beaten Path, Road Trips Tagged With: abandoned places, ghost towns, Jerome, Phoenix, Travel Styles
+Filed Under: Arizona, North America, Road Trips, U.S. Tagged With: abandoned places, ghost towns

 Anaconda, MT: An Offbeat Stop on a Montana Road Trip